Testing

 Unit Testing

-Unit tests focus on testing individual functions and components in isolation:
+Test individual functions and components in isolation

 // Example unit test for a utility function